mahyarnajibi/SSH/README.md

 <a name="training"></a>
 ### Training a model
 For training on the *WIDER* dataset, you need to download the [WIDER face training images](https://drive.google.com/file/d/0B6eKvaijfFUDQUUwd21EckhUbWs/view?usp=sharing) and the [face annotations](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/support/bbx_annotation/wider_face_split.zip) from the [dataset website](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/).
-These files should be copied into ```data/datasets/wider/``` (you can create symlinks if you prefer to store the actual data somewhere else).
+These files should be copied into ```data/datasets/wider/``` (you can create symbolic links if you prefer to store the actual data somewhere else).

 You also need to download the pre-trained *VGG-16*  ImageNet model.
 The following script downloads the model into the default directory:
 ```